Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of and its resummation

 \subsection{Computation of $\langle \phi^3 \rangle$}

 In order to compute $\langle \phi^3\rangle$ perturbatively, we shall be dealing with six diagrams at ${\cal O}(\beta)$ and ${\cal O}( \beta g^2 )$ as shown in \ref{f2'}.
-The first diagram in the in-in or Schwinger-Keldysh formlism outlined in \ref{A} reads
+The first diagram in the in-in or Schwinger-Keldysh formalism outlined in \ref{A} reads

 Note that the tadpoles of this diagram give divergences from \ref{y6}, which can be canceled via the one loop tadpole counterterm \ref{y7}.
 However, we really do not need to bother ourselves with renormalisation for now, as we are essentially working in a late time long wavelength framework.
-We shall discuss some renormalisation instead in \ref{loc-comp}, where we consider diagrams which give purely local contributions, in order to compute the dynamically generated mass.
+We shall discuss some renormalisation instead in \ref{loc-comp}, where we need to compute some purely local contributions, in order to compute the dynamically generated mass.
 The leading secular contribution from any diagram is essentially a non-local one free from any ultraviolet divergences, giving one secular logarithm for {\it each} internal line.
 The local contributions contain $\delta$-functions and consist of divergent plus finite parts.
 The finite part may contain secular logarithms as well but their power are less than the total number of internal lines.

 We recall now that $\eta$ is the final time, \ref{B}.
 Thus from \ref{propagatoridentities}, we have for \ref{e3}

 where we have used the finite part of \ref{y6} and the ingredients of \ref{B}, derived using the spatial momentum space.
 We note that the three internal lines of the diagram has yielded the cubic power of the late time secular logarithm at the leading order. \\